danielsaidi/MockingKit/README.md

 ## Registering and throwing errors

 There is currently no support for registering and throwing errors, which means that async functions can't (yet) register custom return values.

-Until this is implemented, you can use the `Mock` class' `error` property.
+Until this is implemented, you can use the `Mock` `error` property.

 ## Device limitations